makerdao/community/contributing/earn-as-a-contributor.md

 ### Work

-* Follow best practices that can be found in the [Contributor Onboarding Guide.](./contributor-onboarding-guide.md)
+* Follow best practices that can be found in the [Writing Style Guide.](./writing-style-guide.md)
 * Define and talk to stakeholders early on.
 * Communicate work in progress, blockers, and other updates regularly.
 * Don’t hesitate to ask for help for feedback in the [#community-development chat Channel.](https://chat.makerdao.com/channel/community-development)